vaibhavpec2012/NLP-for-Wine-Varirty-Prediction/README.md

 # NLP-for-Wine-Varirty-Prediction (The project was a group work of 5 members)
 The repository contains implementation of NLP for wine variety prediction using reviews on a big data platform

+ToDo: Just a placeholder.Need to complete the repsoitory.